tieututinhoc/piracy/docs/README.md

 - [Neko](http://github.com/CarlosEsco/Neko) - Free, open source, unofficial MangaDex reader forked from Tachiyomi.
 - [Mango](https://github.com/hkalexling/Mango) - Manga server and web reader with a built-in MangaDex downloader.
 - [Komga](https://komga.org) - Media server for comics/mangas/BDs with API and OPDS support, a modern web interface for exploring your libraries, as well as a web reader.
+- [Polar Bookshelf](https://getpolarized.io/) - Polar is a personal knowledge repository for PDF and web content supporting incremental reading and document annotation.

 ### Shell Script Development Tools